Get out your bathing suit, it’s time for a swim

 Sometimes that means Australian Licorice, which really shouldn’t call itself licorice, at 7:30AM on Friday (what?) and other times that means wearing a silk scarf wrapped around my head, concealing the entirely of my face as a nod to both Maison Martin Margiela and Kanye West.
 Where this tenet loses its precursor — simplicity — is when I start to consider the bathing suit.

 See, I like bathing suits romantically.
 They are cool in theory, much the same way that ass-less pants are.
 Would I like a pair?
 Sure.
 They’re an unconventional take on the fragmented homage to the Old West running through fashion right now.
 And my butt could use a respite from its perennial state of cloaked.
 Realistically speaking though, what happens when I need to sit down?
 On the subway?
 What if my caffeine intake incites a burning case of the runs?
 What if, by some fault not of my own, I come upon someone else in ass-less chaps and we’re forced to do the bump and grind?

 Romantically, a bathing suit seems to evince the spirit of living well.
 They’re like the physical manifestation of effortlessness.
 It’s just that when I put one on, it’s all wrong.
 There are too few layers to account for something I love to do: speak with clothes, not words.

 Bathing suits, at least as I have come to know them, aren’t like the sentences that sometimes t-shirts and high waist pants and an interesting pair of shoes can be.
-They’re just a benign comma that does nothing to the syntax of dressing but what with Memorial Day Weekend on the very imminent horizon and a slideshow of bathing suits chock full of personality in tow, I plan to change that.
+They’re just a benign comma that does nothing to the syntax of dressing but what with the weekend on the very imminent horizon and a slideshow of bathing suits chock full of personality in tow, I plan to change that.
 Rectification effective immediately.